Surviving Disney Cruise Embarkation Day (What You Need to Know)

 You could even let your kids wear their swimsuit coverup to board the ship.
 We always see lots of kids doing this on embarkation day.

 I created a Disney Cruise Planner and Packing Guide (pictured above) that makes it super easy to plan your outfits for each day of your cruise.
-If you are interested, you can use Code: DCLFAMILY to receive 40% off the planning guide!
+If you are interested, you can check it out in my Etsy shop!

 Disney Cruise Outfits for Adults